numpy/numpy/doc/source/f2py/buildtools/index.rst

      + ``blahmodule.c``
      + ``blah-f2pywrappers2.f90``

    The secondary wrapper is used to handle code which is subdivided into modules.
+It rewrites assumed shape arrays as automatic arrays.

 Signature files
    - Input file ``blah.pyf``